Guy-GC/GuyGCPortfolio/week6_testing.md

 I chose to do the function within our repository called CheckLetterInWord.
 The purpose of this function is to check if the word in the game Hangman contains a letter that the user provides.
 So if the word is apple and the user guesses 'A' then the function would return true, if the user guesses 'Z' the function would return false.
-We chose to do two tests to make sure the function returns the correct boolean answer (so one test for true and one test for false).
+We did two tests to ensure the function returns the correct boolean answer (so one test for true and one test for false).

 # Test Code

+*insert picture of code here*

+Both tests check that the function is returning the correct boolean answer, one for true and one for false.
+I have used the toe for both tests and changed the letter to guess the word.
+The letter A should return False due to the letter 'A' not being in the word 'toe' so the expected answer for the function should be False.
+The same has been done for the other test but the expected answer is True due to the letter 'e' being in the word toe.
+We could have done a test if the word is null (there is no word) or the letter guessed is null however these tests should have been done within another function.